-- 5.1 The Parties must apply Corresponding Adjustments for all ITMOs in accordance with the Paris Agreement Rules. - 5.2 Without limiting Section 5.1, the Parties shall strive to apply international best practice concerning the use of Corresponding Adjustment methods and the application of Corresponding Adjustments. - 5.3 Corresponding Adjustments by the Host Country are required in respect of the First Transfer of ITMOs and applied in accordance with one of the methodologies for a single-year NDC or multi-year NDC as applicable. - 5.4 Corresponding Adjustments are required for First Transfers of ITMOs independent of whether the Mitigation Activities from which they are generated are covered by the Host Country's NDC or not.
+- 5.1 The Parties must apply Corresponding Adjustments for all ITMOs in accordance with the Paris Agreement Rules. - 5.2 Without limiting Section 5.1, the Parties shall strive to apply international best practice concerning the use of Corresponding Adjustment methods and the application of Corresponding Adjustments, based on the methods specified under the Paris Agreement Rulebook. - 5.3 Corresponding Adjustments by the Host Country are required no later than at the time of the First Transfer of ITMOs. - 5.4 Corresponding Adjustments are required for First Transfers of ITMOs independent of whether the Mitigation Activities from which they are generated are covered by the Host Country's NDC or not.